 Social media is saturated with New Year’s Resolutions, many have to do with losing weight.
-According to Nielsen.com, the top two 2015 New Year’s Resolutions were to stay fit and healthy followed by to lose weight.
-It is not surprising that gym memberships tend to trend upward during the first few months of the year!
+According to Nielsen.com, the top two 2015 New Year’s Resolutions were to stay fit and healthy followed by losing weight.
+It is not surprising that gym memberships tend to trend upward during the first few months of the year.

 How many of us announced our 2016 goal to lose weight to the world and ended up staying the same or even gaining more weight in 2017?
 According to a survey by the Opinion Corporation, while 45% of Americans set New Year's resolutions, only 8% are successful at achieving them.
 If you are not a part of this fortunate 8%, then you need to rethink how to set future resolutions.